Musiker15/vehiclenames/README.md

 ## Description
 AddTextEntry("model", "Name")

-* Replace "model" with the gameName of the Vehicle
+* Replace "model" with the gameName of the Vehicle -> Can be found in vehicles.meta
 * Replace "Name" with the Name of the Vehicle

 ### Example